Adlink-ROS/Neuron-OmniBot/readme.md

     Note: If you get some error like _`error: no such file as...`_, you'll need to make the setlink.sh executable by `chmod +x setlink.sh` after you've changed the command prompt to that directory.

 5. Compile the source code
     Now, we'll use the Catkin, the ROS build management tool to build our nodes.
 We'll need root access for library linking for anything that uses SEMA.
 Root access is gained by the second step below.
-Great power comes with great responsibility, **it is strongly recommanded you to exit root mode** since you can to terrible stuff with that much of power.
+Great power comes with great responsibility, **it is strongly recommended you to exit root mode** since you can to terrible stuff with that much of power.
     ```
     cd ~/catkin_ws
     sudo -sE